Ten West Link banner

 • Facility inspections for acceptance testing, quality, and expediting.

-• Equator principles assessment.
+• Equator principles environmental assessment.

 • Monthly construction status reports.